Apple Watch Series 7: Everything We Think We Know About it | Digital Trends

-You’d be forgiven for thinking the September 14 Apple event is all about the iPhone 13, but don’t forget we’re also expecting the Apple Watch Series 7 to launch alongside the new smartphones.
-It’s potentially going to be a big deal this year, too, as rumors suggest it’s going to get a major redesign, marking the first time the Apple Watch’s overall look has changed.
+You’d be forgiven for thinking today’s September 14 “California Streaming” Apple event is all about the iPhone 13, but don’t forget we’re also expecting the Apple Watch Series 7 to launch alongside the new smartphones as well as the AirPods 3.
+You’ll be able to watch the livestream starting at 10 a.m.
+PT/1 p.m.
+ET on any Apple-TV compatible devices or YouTube.
+It’s potentially going to be a big deal this year, too, as rumors suggest it’s going to get a major redesign, marking the first time the Apple Watch’s overall look has changed, packing in new sensors, and perhaps some other tweaks.

 Let’s talk about the new design, and all of the other juicy rumors that surround the incredibly popular smartwatch.